Parkland school shooting: The 17 victims and their stories

 Athetic Director, Wrestling Coach and Security Specialist

-Hixon was a huge influence on the school’s wrestling team and was killed while patrolling the school’s campus as part of his job as security specialist.
+Hixon came from a family with an extensive background in the military and served in the U.S. Navy.
+He also was a huge influence on the school’s wrestling team and was killed while patrolling the school’s campus as part of his job as security specialist.

 Douglas wrestler Karlos Valentin described the impact that Hixon has on his wrestlers in a statement made to the Sun-Sentinel.